 Epic is the preferred electronic medical record system used by more than 250 health care organizations nationwide.
 To date, 45 percent of the US population have their medical records in an Epic system.

-Upon complete implementation in July 2016, Epic will allow for one chart to follow patients throughout the multiple areas in which they receive care.
+With our institutionwide implementation now complete, Epic allows for one chart to follow patients throughout the multiple areas in which they receive care.
 This includes:

 - Five Johns Hopkins area hospitals